circadianmentalhealth/circadian-data-standards/README - Templates/3- Studied Subject - Animal/1- General Template -Fly.md

 > Add how mating success or competition was measured.

 ### Sleep measurement / locomotor activity monitoring
-> Describe the monitoring system and how fly activity was measured (e.g. Trikinetics Drosophila Activity Monitoring System; www.Trikinetics.com, Waltham, Massachusetts)
+> Describe the monitoring system and how fly activity was measured (e.g. Trikinetics Drosophila Activity Monitoring System; www.Trikinetics.com, Waltham, Massachusetts).
 > Refer to images taken of the device used that are present in the dataset.
 > Describe how sleep was defined (e.g., *"Sleep was characterized as intervals of inactivity that lasted for at least 5 minutes"*).

 ### Sample preparation